-In our latest research report, we took a deep dive into the State of Data Loss Prevention and revealed that data loss incidents are happening up to 38x more frequently than IT leaders currently estimate.
+In our latest research report, we took a deep dive into Data Loss Prevention in Financial Services and revealed that data loss incidents are happening up to 38x more frequently than IT leaders currently estimate.

 And, while data loss is a big problem across all industries, it’s especially problematic in those that handle highly sensitive data.
 One of those industries is Financial Services.